Unity-Technologies/com.unity.cinemachine/README.md

 ## Register your package
-If you think you are working on a feature that is a good package candidate, please take a minute to fill-in [this form](https://docs.google.com/forms/d/e/1FAIpQLSedxgDcIyf1oPyhWegp5FBvMm63MGAopeJhHDT5bU_BkFPNIQ/viewform?usp=sf_link).
-This form provides us with the following information:
+If you think you are working on a feature that is a good package candidate, please take a minute to fill-in this form: https://docs.google.com/forms/d/e/1FAIpQLSedxgDcIyf1oPyhWegp5FBvMm63MGAopeJhHDT5bU_BkFPNIQ/viewform?usp=sf_link.
-* Package Name
-* Dev owner
-* QA owner
-* Unity Version Target
-* Short Package Description.

 Working with the board of dev directors and with product management, we will schedule the entry of the candidates in the ecosystem, based on technical challenges and on our feature roadmap.
 Don’t hesitate to reach out and join us on **#devs-packman** on Slack.